Second-Order Asymptotically Optimal Outlier Hypothesis Testing: Conclusion

 \eqref{usetypesize} follows since the size of the type class $|\calT_{Q_j}^n|\leq \exp(nH(Q_j))$; \eqref{sumxi} follows since

-\eqref{concat} follows from the lower bound on the probability of the type class $T_Q^{M(n-1)}$ and the fact that summing over $(M-1)$ concatenated types of length $n$ is equivalent to summing over a type of length $(M-1)n$; and \eqref{usedeflambda} follows from the definition of $\tilde{\lambda}$ in \eqref{def:tlambda}.
+and \eqref{concat} follows from the lower bound on the probability of the type class $T_Q^{M(n-1)}$ and the fact that summing over $(M-1)$ concatenated types of length $n$ is equivalent to summing over a type of length $(M-1)n$.

-Given any pair of distributions $(\tilP_\rmN,\tilP_\rmA)$, we can upper bound the false alarm probability as follows:
+Given any pair of nominal and anomalous distributions $(P_\rmN,P_\rmA)$, we can upper bound the false alarm probability as follows: